LeetLLM

 Common shape mistakes

 The most frequent debugging task in transformer work is tracing a dimension mismatch.
-Here are two typical mistakes and the exact symptoms they produce.
+Two typical mistakes produce these exact symptoms.

 Forgetting to transpose K